This operation in Sydney, Australia, is one the last of its kind, where stuffed victims can be expertly brought back to life

 A treatment dry-run looks like a scene out of Outbreak

 A New York photographer traces the creation of an iconic topper

-In some of the week's most striking images, a gaucho tries to stay on his wild horse, a tiger cub snacks, and more
+In some of the week's most moving images, women string together flowers, a boy takes comfort in a kitten, and more

-In some of the week's most moving images, a Syrian boy is saved from the rubble, UConn celebrates, and more
+In some of the week's most memorable images, a clown congress assembles, people ride goats and sheep, and more

 - What would a U.S.-Russia war look like?

 - The government is getting into the fact-checking business.
 Be very, very afraid.

 - After Ferguson, we don't need another dialogue on race